About the Anthem MRX 520

 Advanced Load Monitoring (ALM) Technology: Anthem's exclusive ALM circuitry protects the amplifier's sensitive output devices by constantly monitoring temperature, current, and voltage to ensure optimum long-term performance.
 ALM is totally non-invasive; it is not in the signal path and only engages in the most extreme circumstances to protect the amplifier from damage by maintaining the safe operating area of the output devices.

-Anthem Room Correction (ARC): The MRX 520 includes the newest and most powerful generation of Anthem Room Correction (ARC), with 50% more processing power than any other version of ARC.
+ARC (Anthem Room Correction): The MRX 520 AV receiver supports the newest and most powerful generation of Anthem Room Correction (known as ARC Genesis) for Windows PC and Mac, as well supports the ARC Mobile App for Apple iOS and Android OS.
 This proprietary calibration tool, with its easy-to-use interface, automatically shapes the acoustic signature of your speakers for the best possible sound quality in your unique listening space.
 Anthem Room Correction (ARC) is a proprietary digital signal processing system that allows you to quickly and accurately optimize the performance of your audio equipment to better suit the unique parameters of your room.
 By listening to your room's acoustic signature, ARC can tune your equipment to correct for the performance-robbing effects (reflections, resonances, standing waves, etc.) of the various surfaces and other obstacles in your room.
 ARC is easy to use, and just a few simple steps can optimize your speakers for your unique listening space.
 ARC is one of the most sophisticated, accurate, and detailed digital room correction technologies available today.
-There are 3 ways to calibrate your system using ARC or ARC Mobile.
+Anthem Room Correction (ARC) is available for for Windows PC, Mac, Apple iOS, and Android OS.